The Sweet Death Penalty

 Second, as much as we would like to, we don't want to give wanna-be "martyrs" the "martyrdom" they crave.

-Third, too many mistakes are made by stupid, corrupt, lazy cops; corrupt, politically ambitious prosecutors; and emotional, ignorant, corrupt, racist juries.
+Third, too many criminal acts or mistakes are made by stupid, lazy, corrupt cops; corrupt, politically ambitious prosecutors; unreliable witnesses getting stupid or corrupt plea deals on their own crimes; and stupid, ignorant, emotional, corrupt, racist juries.

 Fourth, if we kill them we can't study them to be better able to identify others with the same tendencies and learn how to treat and secure them.